Saint John of Avila

 Because John was not afraid to denounce vice in high places, he was investigated by the Inquisition but was cleared in 1533.
 He later worked in Cordoba and then in Granada, where he organized the University of Baeza, the first of several colleges run by diocesan priests who dedicated themselves to teaching and giving spiritual direction to young people.

 He was friends with Saints Francis Borgia, Ignatius of Loyola, John of God, John of the Cross, Peter of Alcantara, and Teresa of Avila.
 John of Avila worked closely with members of the Society of Jesus and helped their growth within Spain and its colonies.
 John’s mystical writings have been translated into several languages.

 He was beatified in 1894, canonized in 1970, and declared a doctor of the Church on October 7, 2012.

-Saint John of Avila knew that the lives of Christians can contradict the Good News of Jesus Christ (for example, thinking racism is OK), implicitly encouraging Christians to live their faith-halfheartedly and causing obstacles to non-Christians who might accept Baptism.
+Saint John of Avila knew that the lives of Christians can contradict the Good News of Jesus Christ—for example thinking racism is OK—implicitly encouraging Christians to live their faith-halfheartedly, and causing obstacles to non-Christians who might accept Baptism.
 In 16th-century Spain, those who advocated reforming the Church were often suspected of heresy.
-Saint John of Avila held his ground and was eventually recognized as a very reliable teacher about the Christian faith.
+Saint John of Avila held his ground and was eventually recognized as a very reliable teacher of the Christian faith.